How to Install Rust on Debian 12/11/10

 This command will check for available updates and install them automatically.
 If your Rust installation is already up-to-date, the command will notify you.

-If you decide that you no longer need Rust on your Debian system, you can easily remove it using the rustup tool.
+You can easily remove it using the tool if you no longer need Rust on your Debian system.
 To uninstall Rust, run the following command:

 rustup self uninstall